net-lisias-ksph/KIS/ItemPlugin.md

     {
         public override void OnItemUse(KIS_Item item, KIS_Item.UseFrom useFrom) {
-        //Use action from context menu, 'x' key press or inventory shortcut key press (1 to 8) }
+        //Run when the item is used from context menu, 'x' key press or inventory shortcut key press (1 to 8) }

         public override void OnItemUpdate(KIS_Item item)
         {

-        }
+        // Same as update(), but run for each item in the inventory }

         public override void OnItemGUI(KIS_Item item)
         {

-        }
+        // Same as onGUI(), but run for each item in the inventory }

         public override void OnDragToPart(KIS_Item item, Part destPart) {

-        }
+        // Run when the item is dragged on another part }

         public override void OnDragToInventory(KIS_Item item, ModuleKISInventory destInventory, int destSlot) {

-        }
+        // Run when the item is dragged to an inventory }

         public override void OnEquip(KIS_Item item)
         {
+        // Run when the item is equipped
         }

         public override void OnUnEquip(KIS_Item item)
         {
+        // Run when the item is unequipped
         }
     }
 ```